guidanoli/ai-projects/mlp/src/tspsol/README.rst

 Initial solution
 ----------------

-The initial route is the one that visits the vertices in:
+The initial route is the one that visits the vertices in a greedy order, with a variable window size.

-* ascending order (1, ..., N-1) or,
-* in greedy order
 * nearest neighbour (window = 1) --> used in ILS
 * random neighbour from window > 1 --> used in GEN

-... which is determined by the 'greedy' parameter.

 Latency Map
 -----------